MikeUIDev/designer-interview/README.md

 ## Process

 Remember we chose an interesting project from their portfolio?
-Make sure you're familiar with it, and then ask them some open ended questions to understand how they approached this project:
+Make sure you're familiar with it, and then ask them some open ended questions to understand how they approached this project.

 - What problem were you given to solve?
 - How did you approach solving it?